Layers of the Atmosphere.

 Climate Fluctuations.

 Climate history refers to the study of past climates on Earth, which can help us understand how climate has changed over time and how it may continue to change in the future.
-Scientists study climate history through a variety of methods, including analyzing ice cores, tree rings, sediment layers, and other geological records.
+Scientists study climate history through various methods, including analyzing ice cores, tree rings, sediment layers, and other geological records.
 One of the most important tools for studying climate history is ice-core analysis.
 By drilling deep into glaciers or ice caps, scientists can extract ice cores that contain information about the Earth’s atmosphere and climate going back hundreds of thousands of years.
 These ice cores can reveal information about past temperatures, levels of greenhouse gases, and even changes in wind patterns.
-Another important source of information about past climates is the study of sediment layers in the ocean or in lakes.
+Another important source of information about past climates is the study of sediment layers in the ocean or lakes.
 Scientists can reconstruct past temperatures and atmospheric conditions by analyzing the types of fossils or chemical compounds found in these layers.

 (Environmental Protection Agency, retrieved from:https://www.epa.gov/climate-change-science/overview-climate-change-science#Climate%20change)